autoplot/documentation/javadoc/org/autoplot/OperationsPanel.md

-# org.autoplot.OperationsPanelMake a special component for managing filters.
-This extracts the functionality
+# org.autoplot.OperationsPanel

- from the DataPanel.
+Make a special component for managing filters.
+This extracts the functionality from the DataPanel.

-OperationsPanel( )
+# OperationsPanel( )
 Creates new form OperationsPanel

 ***